hugolalmeida/Factum/README.md

 # Future Work

-- Item 1: Add Mark, Delete and Edit Tasks Functionto the Menu User Input
+- Item 1: Add Mark, Delete and Edit Tasks Functions to the Menu User Input
 - Item 2: Add a loop to give freedom to the user do what they want
 - Item 3: Add handle error
 - Item 4: Add an Interface using customtkinter library